Overview of LYNX fees and charges

 LYNX withdrawal fee

-Unlike the majority of the online brokers we have reviewed LYNX does not charge a withdrawal fee.
+Unlike some online brokers we have reviewed LYNX does not charge a withdrawal fee.
 This means that you'll see the same amount of money on your bank account that you transferred from your brokerage account.

 LYNX inactivity fee

-LYNX does apply an inactivity fee and it is It is called platform fee and it is €5 per month..
+LYNX does apply an inactivity fee and it is Called 'platform fee'; €5 per month..
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
 The fact that LYNX charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.

 Read more about LYNX inactivity fee on their own site.